 My Assessment Approach

 Given that this course is meant to help you become better teachers of statistics as well as well as prepare you to supervise undergraduate students in a variety of situations, my approach to assessment is pragmatic in nature.
 I am interested in your growth over the semester.
-While a final grade will be assigned, we want you to focus on your participation and reflections, not the accumulation of points.
+While a final grade will be assigned, I want you to focus on your participation and reflections, not the accumulation of points.

 Types of Assignments